Trade war with China: What you need to know

+The U.S. and Chinese governments have doubled down in an escalating trade dispute, with the U.S. threatening to impose tariffs on up to $153 billion of imports from China.
+Here's what you need to know about the ongoing tussle.

+The tit-for-tat is escalating.
+President Donald Trump on Thursday said he would consider adding another $100 billion worth of products to the list of Chinese imports potentially subject to tariffs.

-The U.S. and China are going for tit for tat.
-On Tuesday afternoon the U.S. released a list of 1,300 products from China that it could hit with tariffs, totaling about $50 billion in trade.
+This was two days after the U.S. released a list of 1,300 products it proposed hitting with tariffs, totaling about $50 billion in trade.
 China wasted no time saying it would punch back with $50 billion in tariffs on 106 products it imports from America.

+If the U.S. follows through, that would mean $153 billion in Chinese imports would be subject to tariffs.
+China has promised to respond in kind, but it would be unable to match that amount since it imported only $130 billion of U.S. goods last year.

 China's list names cars, aircraft, soybeans, corn, sorghum, whiskey, beef, tobacco, cotton and plastic products, according to a CNBC translation.

-These proposed tariffs would be Round 2 of the mini-trade war that has already begun: The U.S. last month announced tariffs on imports of steel and aluminum, in part targeting China.
+We're in Round 3 of the mini-trade war that has already begun: The U.S. last month announced tariffs on imports of steel and aluminum, in part targeting China.
 In response, China on Sunday slapped tariffs on $3 billion on agricultural products from the U.S. including hog parts, wine, fruit and nuts.

 The U.S. companies most at risk include Boeing, which last year sold one-fourth of its commercial airplanes to China, and several car makers.
 Also at risk are foreign firms that produce in the U.S. Germany-based BMW sends 89,000 vehicles annually from the U.S. to China, the Associated Press reported, while Daimler AG's Mercedes-Benz ships 65,000.
 China's tariffs, if enacted, would double the current levy on U.S. cars, to 50 percent.